 Improving and preserving safe and healthy housing for all Seattle renters.

 The best way to register your property is to use our new online registration program.
 Please read the instructions listed below before you register.
-We will post more information on how to register online when the registration system is available.
-You will have the option to register in person or by mail.
-When you register your property, you will also be asked to declare that the property and available rental units meet the standards described in the RRIO Checklist.
-This is known as the RRIO Declaration of Compliance.
+You may also register in person or by mail using the Registration Form in the list below.
+When you register your property, you will be asked to declare that the property and available rental units meet the standards described in the RRIO Checklist.

-Rental properties must be registered by the following deadlines:
+Rental properties must be registered by the following due dates:

 Some government-owned, government-operated, and institutional rental housing may not need to be registered.
 Find out if your property may meet the registration exceptions.